lubeda/EspHoMaTriXv2/README.md

 ##### ehmtxv2 component

-Here are also the more advenced parameters listed
+Here are also the more advanced parameters listed

 ***Example***